 Should You Add Water to Dry Dog Food?

-Many dog owners choose to add water to dry dog food for several reasons, often rooted in the desire and misconception that by adding additional water will enhance their pets' eating experience, ensure proper hydration, or cater to specific health concerns.
+Many dog owners choose to add water to dry dog food for several reasons like to enhance their pets' eating experience, increase hydration, or cater to specific health needs.
+And in many cases, it's a perfectly reasonable thing to do.
+There are some situations where softening kibble can be genuinely beneficial:

 The Study on Beagles: Key Findings